Max-Hartel/bellabeat-case-study/README.md

 ## Data source and Limitations
 The data is public data from [FitBit Fitness Tracker Data] (https://www.kaggle.com/datasets/arashnic/fitbit/data).
 Small sample size: 34 users and not all of them tracked data; data is from 2016; lack of demographic context.
+Only 24 users shared sleep and activity type together.

 ## Tools used and Data preparation
 SQL/bigquery for Data cleaning, transforming and aggregation.